apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 The specification allows the Actor to share information about itself.

-The `connectionSpecification` is [JSONSchema](https://json-schema.org) that describes what information needs to the actor for it operate. e.g. If using a Postgres Source, the `ConnectorSpecification` would specify that a `hostname`, `port`, and `password` are required in order for the connector to function.
-This JSONSchema can be used to validate that the provided inputs are valid. e.g. If `port` is one of the fields and the JsonSchema in the `connectionSpecification` specifies that this field should be a number, if a user inputs "airbyte", they will receive an error.
-For connection specification, Airbyte adheres to JsonSchema validation rules.
-The Airbyte implementation of the Protocol is able to render this JSONSchema to produce a form for users to fill in the information for an Actor.
+The `connectionSpecification` is [JSON Schema](https://json-schema.org) that describes what information needs to the actor for it operate. e.g. If using a Postgres Source, the `ConnectorSpecification` would specify that a `hostname`, `port`, and `password` are required in order for the connector to function.
+This JSON Schema can be used to validate that the provided inputs are valid. e.g. If `port` is one of the fields and the JSON Schema in the `connectionSpecification` specifies that this field should be a number, if a user inputs "airbyte", they will receive an error.
+For connection specification, Airbyte adheres to JSON Schema validation rules.
+The Airbyte implementation of the Protocol is able to render this JSON Schema to produce a form for users to fill in the information for an Actor.

 The specification also contains information about what features the Actor supports.